Category Theory of Symbolic Dynamics: Categoricity of Symbolic Dynamical Properties

 The following is proved almost exactly as the characterization of transitivity.

-\begin{proposition} An object $X$ of K(2/3) is nonwandering if and only if there exist a finite subshift $Y$, a mixing SFT $Z$ and an epimorphism $f : Y \times Z \to X$.
+\begin{proposition} A sofic object $X$ of K(2/3/4) is nonwandering if and only if there exist a finite subshift $Y$, a mixing SFT $Z$ and an epimorphism $f : Y \times Z \to X$.
 In particular, nonwanderingness is a first-order property in K3. \end{proposition}

 Using finiteness, we can also show that countability is a first-order property.